DeadDude-glitch/USB_Vaccum/README.md

 # USB_hijacker
-this batch files was made to copy the slides/exams from my university doctor when he plugs in his usb into the university's computer, however I never used it.
+this batch files was made to copy the slides/exams from target when he plugs in his usb into your PC.

 ## it consists of the following scripts